sayak-brm/ShellBot/README.md

 ##### Server:
 1. Can handle multiple connections all at once.
 1. The Controller’s connection requires a plain text password, it’s not the best security, but at-least it is better than nothing.
 Will be improved on in future revisions.
 1. Kicks the Controller after 5 mins.
-This was added just in case someone forgot his Controller on which won’t allow other controllers to connect (since the Server only accepts 1 controller at a time).
-TODO: Make it 5 minutes after inactivity.
+(As the Server only accepts 1 controller at a time). *TODO: Make it 5 minutes after inactivity.*

 ##### Client:
-1. Infected PHP Backdooring Function. <i>(Linux Only)<i>
+1. Infected PHP Backdooring Function. <i>(Linux Only)</i>
 1. TCP Flood.
 1. UDP Flood.
 1. Gmail Bruteforcer.
 (Workaround Gmail's SMTP login)